Stock market today: Wall Street yo-yos to a mixed close as oil and bond markets raise the pressure

 Recent jumps in oil prices have likewise turned up the heat on inflation, and crude climbed further Wednesday.

 Benchmark U.S. crude rallied $3.29 to settle at $93.68 per barrel, up from less than $70 in June.
 It's threatening to top $100 again for the first time since the summer of 2022.
-Brent crude, the international standard, rose above $94 per barrel.
+Brent crude, the international standard, also rose.

 Besides high interest rates, a long list of other worries is also tugging at financial markets.
 The most immediate is the threat of another U.S. government shutdown as Capitol Hill threatens a stalemate that could shut off federal services across the country as soon as this weekend.